carpentries-incubator/reproducible-publications-quarto/_episodes/03-rmarkdown-file.md

 > ## Tip: Create your own template
 > Please remember that for this workshop we are producing a report in html and not tied to a particular journal template.
 You may choose other output formats such as word or pdf.
 Creating templates and adding other templates is beyond the scope of this workshop, but that is also possible.
 If you submit to the same journal frequently or use the same formatting for many of your publications, it may be worth creating your own template to save time.
 To learn more about how you can create templates in RStudio:
-> - [Using R Markdown Templates](https://bookdown.org/yihui/rmarkdown/document-templates.html) on the right-hand side check the [rticles package documentation](https://cran.r-project.org/web/packages/rticles/rticles.pdf)
+> - [Using R Markdown Templates](https://bookdown.org/yihui/rmarkdown/document-templates.html) on the right-hand side check the [rticles package documentation](https://cran.r-project.org/web/packages/rticles/rticles.pdf)]
 > - [How to contribute to a new article template?](https://pkgs.rstudio.com/rticles/PULL_REQUEST_TEMPLATE.html) {: .callout}

+FIXME:

-> ## Challenge 3.2: Find a template (optional)
+> ## Challenge: Find a template (optional):
 >
-> Find the template for the Bioinformatics Journal, what does the template look like?
+> Find the template for ______ Journal, what does the template look like?
 What sections does it contain?
 >
 {: .challenge}

-> ## Discussion: What may be the pros and cons of using an existing template? (optional)
+> ## Discussion: What are the pros and cons of using a template? (optional)
 >
 >> ## Solution:
 >>
 >> Pros:
->> - Formatting papers according to journals' guidelines can be very cumbersome and time-consuming.
-So, using a template for a specific journal will save you time!
+>> Save time by automatically importing your journal’s formatting requirements
 >>
 >> Cons:
->> - If, along the way, you change your mind about the journal you were planning to submit to, there is no easy conversion to another template.
-Overwritting will cause problems.
->> - There are only a few journal titles available.
->>
->>  Tips:
->>  - Always check if the template meets the most updated guidelines in the journal website.
-Since the rticles package is maintained by a community, we advise to to check their [GitHub page](https://github.com/rstudio/rticles) for details.
->>  - Did not find a particular template?
-You can recommend one to the community or become a contributor!
+>> What if you need to submit to more than one journal?
+>> Is the template accurate (up to date?)
+>> Small number of journal templates available (contribute to the `rticles` package!)
 > {: .solution}
 {: .challenge}